FEATURE

 02

-Existing default Pearl Bank
+Existing Pearl Bank design

 Concepts spanned from pelicans mischievously scooping up pearls and seals playfully headbutting them, while hermit crabs pilfered them into their capacious shells, to more abstract wave-based graphical meter representations.